 Quantum many-body physics and quantum information science in superconducting circuits

-We will be developing new methods to create and study synthetic quantum materials made of interacting microwave photons in superconducting circuits.
-Taking advantage of the coherent control and flexibility of the superconducting circuit platform, we will build “analog quantum simulators” to gain microscopic understanding of novel material properties arising from the competition between quantum fluctuation, interactions and topology; and investigate many-body dynamics in non-equilibrium and open quantum systems.
+We are developing new methods to create and study synthetic quantum materials made of interacting microwave photons in superconducting circuits.
+Taking advantage of the coherent control and flexibility of the superconducting circuit platform, we will build “analog quantum simulators” to gain a microscopic understanding of novel material properties arising from the competition between quantum fluctuation, interactions, and topology and investigate many-body dynamics in non-equilibrium and open quantum systems.
+We are looking for answers to questions such as: Can we build a scalable platform for studying synthetic quantum materials made out of microwave photons?
+How can we control, prepare, and measure quantum many-body states and use them as quantum resources?

 We are excited to be part of a vibrant community in quantum science and technologies research here at Purdue, check out: Purdue Quantum Science and Engineering Institute.

 Our research remains at the intersection of condensed matter, AMO physics, and quantum information science.
-We will also be exploring potentials of building more versatile analog quantum simulators by integrating superconducting circuits with other solid state or AMO systems.
+We also explore the potential of building more versatile analog quantum simulators by integrating superconducting circuits with other solid-state or AMO systems.

 Dissipatively Stabilized Mott insulator of Photons